bitcoin-dot-org/developer.bitcoin.org/examples/transactions.rst

       > UTXO2_VOUT=0
       > UTXO2_ADDRESS=muhtvdmsnbQEPFuEmxcChX58fGvXaaUoVt

-For our two inputs, we select two UTXOs by placing the txid and `output index </en/developer-guide#term-output-index>`__ numbers (vouts) in shell variables.
+For our two inputs, we select two UTXOs by placing the txid and :ref:`output index <term-output-index>` numbers (vouts) in shell variables.
 We also save the addresses corresponding to the public keys (hashed or unhashed) used in those transactions.
 We need the addresses so we can get the corresponding private keys from our wallet.

 .. highlight:: bash